NCAR/piwrf-teachingbox/pages/about.md

 ---

 ## About The Project
-The goal of this project is to develop educational modules and build a framework to facilitate further community contributed modules.
-These modules involve weather forecasting by running an advanced weather model on a Raspberry Pi.
-This page hosts teaching modules, known as Pi-WRF teaching boxes, that contain a series of interactive lessons.
-The core of these lessons is the production of forecasts by running the Weather Research and Forecasting
-(WRF) model on a Raspberry Pi.
-Users can run this software on a Raspberry Pi or on their own machine.
+The overall goal of the Pi-WRF project is to develop educational modules (teaching boxes), and to build a framework for community contribution of further modules.
+These modules are designed to teach weather concepts, including forecasting.
+The Pi-WRF software enables this by allowing learners to run an advanced weather model on a Raspberry Pi.
+As the official website for the Pi-WRF project, this website contains the Pi-WRF teaching boxes; each one of these teaching boxes contains a series of interactive lessons.
+All of these lessons have one thing in common; they all involve using the Weather Research and Forecasting (WRF) model to create forecasts.
+These lessons were specifically designed to run on a Raspberry Pi; however, users can run the Pi-WRF software on a laptop or desktop as well.

-Our goal is to facilitate a community of instructors, teachers, and faculty, and for that community to create a library of teaching boxes that will benefit multiple scientific communities.
+The Pi-WRF project also aims to create and facilitate a community of instructors, teachers, and faculty.
+This community will then create Pi-WRF teaching boxes covering a broad range of topics that will benefit multiple scientific communities.
-This will help facilitate the sharing of teaching tools and creative ideas between teachers, students, and faculty from around the world.
-This site
-is moderated by NCAR and we will be adding modules ranging from introductory to advanced.
+Teachers, students, and faculty from all across the globe can much more easily share teaching tools and creative ideas through Pi-WRF teaching boxes.
+This website is moderated by NCAR; in addition, NCAR staff will add an initial offering of teaching boxes, with lessons ranging from introductory to advanced.
 Some of the topics covered in these modules
 include:
   - How to set up a Raspberry Pi and run Pi-WRF